leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/STRUCTURE/FABULA/5todorovntf_narrative_transformation_framework_todorov.md

 ELEMENT: STRUCTURE
 PROPERTY: FABULA
 ---

 ### Title: **Todorov's Narrative Transformation Framework**

 - **Narrative Transformation**:
-  - **Definition**: Tzvetan Todorov's concept of *narrative transformation* delves into the processes by which narrative structures evolve either within a single text or across different texts within a genre.
-This framework is essential for understanding how stories adapt, change, and reflect shifts in cultural and literary contexts, providing a lens through which the fluidity and dynamism of narrative forms can be analyzed.
+  - **Definition**: Tzvetan Todorov's concept of *narrative transformation* examines how narrative structures evolve within a single text or across different texts within a genre.
+It provides insight into how stories adapt, change, and reflect shifts in cultural and literary contexts, highlighting the fluidity and dynamism of narrative forms.

 ---